 Neuroscience, Structural Biology

-Dr. Brunger is also professor and chair of the Department of Molecular and Cellular Physiology at Stanford University.
+Dr. Brunger is also professor of the Department of Molecular and Cellular Physiology at Stanford University.

-Axel Brunger credits his academic success to the many disciplines he has studied and the excellent high school courses in Germany that influenced his career.
-“It has been tremendously important to me to have an education in applied mathematics and physics and then to later learn biology and biochemistry,” he says.
+Axel Brunger credits his academic success to the many disciplines he’s studied and his excellent high school courses in Germany.
+“It has been tremendously important to have an education in applied mathematics and physics, and then to later learn biology and biochemistry,” he says.
 “There are so many opportunities to apply tools and methods developed in one discipline to another.”

 Early in his career, Brunger began developing tools for interpreting x-ray crystallography diffraction data.
 Scientists use x-ray crystallography to determine molecular structures by crystallizing the molecules and then bombarding them with x-rays.
 From the data produced by the diffracted x-rays, scientists can calculate a three-dimensional model of the molecule.
 Brunger’s powerful computational methodology revolutionized structural calculation, accelerating its automation and making protein crystallography accessible to nonexperts.